REGIONS AND THEMES

 CMI works to facilitate informal and official dialogue processes between the Parliament of Moldova and Gagauzia’s People’s Assembly to improve mechanisms of center-autonomy relations.

-In the early 1990s, the Gagauz-Yeri autonomous region was established in southern Moldova to safeguard the rights of the Gagauz minority.
-In 1994, Moldova passed a law on the Special Legal Status of Gagauz Yeri, which includes a legislature (the People’s Assembly, with 35 members) and an executive branch headed by the Governor (the Bashkan).
-International experience has shown that establishment of autonomy is often a successful conflict resolution model.
-However, implementation of the 1994 law has been inconsistent, resulting in frequent disputes and growing tension between the Moldovan central Government and the executive branch of the autonomous region.
+The Gagauz autonomy was established in the south of Moldova in order to safeguard the rights of the Gagauz minority, following a period of unrest in the early 1990s.
+In 1994, Moldova passed a law on the Special Legal Status of Gagauz Yeri which outlined the structure of the autonomy, including a legislature (the People’s Assembly, consisting of 35 members) and an executive branch, headed by the Governor (the Bashkan).
+The establishment of the autonomy is seen as a successful conflict resolution model.
+However, implementation of the 1994 law has been inconsistent, resulting in frequent disputes and becoming a growing source of tension between the central Government and the autonomy.

 - The Gagauz-Yeri autonomous region was established in southern Moldova in the early 1990s to safeguard the rights of the Gagauz minority